mayusuf/php-data-analytics/README.md

-# Stat Basics
+# PHP Data Analytics

-Stat basic is a web based application.
+php Data Analytics is a web based application based on customized framework.
 The application reads numerial data from excel file.
 The file that has only one column with a column heading.
 Data are saved in the database also.
 Then calculate average of the given data.

 ## Future Update
-As this is the application of showing basics of statistics.
-So, It will keep updating.
+It will be keep updating as it is in under development.

 ## Technologies

-PHP 7.2
+PHP 7.2, Mysql

 ## Authors